NicEastvillage/ChessHeavenAndHell/docs/RULES.md

 ### 6 Experience and Upgrades

 - 6.1 When a piece captures another piece it gains the Experienced status effect if it does not have it already.
-- 6.2 When a piece with the Experienced status effect captures another piece, it loses the status effect and is upgraded.
+- 6.2 When a piece with the Experienced status effect captures another piece, it loses the Experienced status effect and is upgraded.
+  - 6.2a When a Pawn with the Experienced status effect captures a piece on the opponents back rank, the Pawn's owner must choose whether they want to upgrade or promote the Pawn.
+In either case, the Experience status effect is removed.
 - 6.3 When a piece is upgraded it either changes type or gains a status effect.
 The available upgrades depend on its type.
 The owner of the piece decides which upgrade is applied.
 Consult the following list for possible upgrades to each piece:
   - Pawn: Knight, Suicide Bomber, Increases Size status effect
   - Knight: Leopard, Checker Knight, Mounted Archer